NixOS/nixos-hardware/microsoft/surface/README.md

 # NOTE: Structure changes from 2023-01-10

-Please read the [Deprecated Behaviour README](./deprecated/README.md) to understand how some structural changes to the code might affect you!
+Please read the [Deprecated Behaviour README](./OLD-BEHAVIOUR-DEPRECATED.md) to understand how some structural changes to the code might affect you!

-# Derivatives for Microsoft Surface notebooks
+# Derivations for Microsoft Surface notebooks

 These derivatives use the patches from the [linux-surface repo](https://github.com/linux-surface/linux-surface/tree/master/patches).

+## Importing

+By preference, there will already be a specialised module for your model's configuration.

+If not, the `microsoft/surface/common/` module can also be imported directly, and the options provided can be used in your own system's configuration.

+Alternatively, you can create a new specialisation for your model under `microsoft/surface` configured for that model.

+## Common Modules

+Most shared / common modules are under the [`common/`](./common/) directory.
+This includes the patched kernel build modules, as well as tools and service like `IPTSd` and `surface-control`.

-## Kernel
+### Kernel

 The kernel needs several patches to make it work correctly with some of the hardware on various Surface models, e.g. keyboard/trackpad, camera, wifi.